pekkaklarck/manual/docs/index.md

 # Robot Framework Manual

-We probably want to start with a very quick Robot Framework intro and then briefly explain what's in this Manual. :blue_book:
+## What is Robot Framework?

+A quick Robot Framework :robot: intro would be great to have.

+## What is in this manual?

+Explaining what's in this Manual :blue_book: would be good too.